spankyed/Vishva/example/README.md

 ## An Example
 Let's walk through some example application logic.

-Here we have some front-end code, a web-app to interface with user.
-As well as an internal api function.
+Here we have a web-app to interface with user.
+As well as, an internal api function.

 Let's look at the implementation of the rollDice API function in [/api/diceRoll.js](./api/diceRoll.js).
-This demo API that will return a number from 1 to 6.
+This demo API will return a number from 1 to 6.

 ```
 // Example API connection that returns a random dice roll after a short delay.
 // Important that these API connections return a Promise!
 // This promise should promise to return an updated context and private context

 let rollDice = function (usePrivate, context, privateContext) {
   return rollPromise().then((roll) => {
     if (usePrivate) {